Naliwe/bitBurnerTsProject/README.md

 - `clean`: cleans build folder
 - `copyResources`: `cp`s resources to build folder
 - `re`: I like make, sue me :|
-- `webserver`: runs the tiny webserver that will server your scripts so that you can `wget` them from the game.
+- `webserver`: runs the tiny webserver that will serve your scripts so that you can `wget` them from the game.

 ## TypeScript compiler configuration (`tsconfig.json`)